zfcampus/apigility-documentation/auth/authentication-oauth2.md

 > server.
 If you specified a different URI when you configured OAuth2, use that instead.

 > `<apigility URL>` in the above example is the domain where you installed Apigility (if you are
-> using the internal PHP web server this can be something like `localhost:8888`).
+> using the internal PHP web server, this can be something like `localhost:8888`).
 Remember, in
 > production, you should always use SSL/TLS to secure your API when using OAuth2.

 Going to this URL, you will see a web page like the following: